Magicianred/identifier/README.md

 </div>

 <h2><a id="user-content--project" class="anchor" aria-hidden="true" href="#-project"></a> PROJECT</h2>
-<span> This application was created after studying the Clean Architecture course by <a href="https://rmanguinho.github.io/">Rodrigo Manguinho.</a> <span><br/>
+<span> Identifier is a backend application that has CRUD for users. </a> <span><br/>
-<span> Its purpose is to read, create, update, delete user accounts in mongoDB and return a token and the user name when executing signin and signup. <span><br/>
+<span> Its purpose is to read, create, update, delete user accounts in mongoDB and return a token and the user name when executing signin. <span><br/>
-<span> This structure was created only to help those who are starting with studies in domain driven design and clean architecture. </p><br/>
+<span> This structure was created only to help those who are starting with studies in domain driven design, clean architecture and design pattern. </p><br/>

 <h2><a id="user-content--requirements" class="anchor" aria-hidden="true" href="#-requirements"></a> REQUIREMENTS</h2>
 <p> MongoDB </p><br/><br/>